LongNet: Scaling Transformers to 1B Tokens with Dilated Attention

 Mixture of Dilated Attentions

-You may be asking yourself by now if this approach doesn’t lose a lot of information from the context, which brings us to talk about mixture of dilated attentions.
+You may be asking yourself by now if this approach doesn’t lose a lot of information from the context.
+This brings us to talk about mixture of dilated attentions.
 Consider the following example from the paper where we see an attention matrix for sequence of size 16, divided into two segments of size 8 with dilation rate of 2, so every second row is removed.

 Single dilated attention block - Does not have visibility to the whole sequence